calincru/KISS/README.md

 To package the theme run ```grunt build``` and publish the new generated ```dist``` directory in your ghost theme directory.
 Run ```grunt compile``` to package the theme in the standalone directory.

-## Grunt What?
-Even though I highly recommend using Grunt, if you dont't know what it is and don't want to learn it (as a web developer you definitely should) you can use the standalone version.
-Take the ```standalone``` directory and copy it to your theme directory.
-It contains the whole theme with unminified css, ready for you to be edited.

 TODO: This theme is based on.. and add pictures.